faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 The simulator uses a bad assembly instruction to trigger the crash.

-Furthermore, if we write a macOS app which runs the same code, we get the crash:
+Furthermore, if we write a macOS app that runs the same code, we get the crash:

 ```
 Crashed Thread:        0  Dispatch queue: com.apple.main-thread